Robert Sengstacke Abbott: Career

-Chicago Defender
+The Chicago Defender

 After settling in Chicago, in 1905 Abbott founded The Chicago Defender newspaper with an initial investment of 25¢.
-He started printing in a room at his boarding house; his landlady encouraged him, and he later bought her an 8-room house.
+He started printing in a room at his boarding house; his landlady encouraged him, and he later bought her an eight-room house.

-He wanted to push for job opportunities and social justice, and was eager to persuade Black people to leave the segregated, Jim Crow South for Chicago.
-A key part of his distribution network was made up of African-American railroad porters, who were highly respected among Black people, and by 1925 they organized a union as the Brotherhood of Sleeping Car Porters.
+He wanted to push for job opportunities and social justice, and was eager to persuade black people to leave the segregated, Jim Crow South for Chicago.
+A key part of his distribution network was made up of African-American railroad porters, who were highly respected among black people, and by 1925 they organized a union as the Brotherhood of Sleeping Car Porters.
 They often sold or distributed the paper on trains.
 Defender circulation reached 50,000 by 1916; 125,000 by 1918; and more than 200,000 by the early 1920s.
-Credited with contributing to the Great Migration of rural southern Black people to Chicago, the Defender became the most widely circulated black newspaper in the country.
-It was known as "America's Black Newspaper."
+Credited with contributing to the Great Migration of rural southern black people to Chicago, the Defender became the most widely circulated black newspaper in the country.
+It was known as "America's Black Newspaper".
 Its success resulted in Abbott becoming one of the first self-made millionaires of African-American descent; his business expanded as African Americans moved to the cities and became an urbanized, northern population.
-From the early 20th century through 1940, 1.5 million Black people moved to major cities in the Northeast and Mid-West.
+From the early 20th century through 1940, 1.5 million black people moved to major cities in the Northeast and Mid-West.